oduameh/ouroboros-leios/site/docs/how-it-works.md

 # How it works

 Leios is a high-throughput overlay protocol designed to enhance blockchain scalability—such as for Cardano’s Ouroboros—by managing a structured flow of transactions.

-## Key stages
+Here’s a breakdown of how it operates:

-1. **Creating Input Blocks (IBs)**
-   Stake pool operators (SPOs), acting as validators, bundle transactions into input blocks every 0.2–2 seconds.
-These IBs are broadcast across the network for parallel processing.
+1. **Creating Input Blocks (IBs)**<br /> Stake pool operators (SPOs), acting as validators, bundle transactions into Input Blocks (IBs) every 0.2–2 seconds and broadcast them across the network for parallel processing.

-2. **Proofs of data availability**
-   Validators check that IBs contain valid and accessible transaction data.
-This is later confirmed via endorser blocks (EBs) and a voting mechanism, ensuring no data is missing or malformed.
+2. **Proofs of data availability** <br /> Validators check that IBs’ transaction data is valid and accessible, a process later confirmed through Endorser Blocks (EBs) and voting, ensuring no data is missing or malformed.

-3. **Generating Endorser Blocks (EBs)**
-   EBs aggregate multiple verified IBs, grouping them for validation and proposing their inclusion in the blockchain’s final ledger.
+3. **Generating Endorser Blocks (EBs)**<br /> EBs aggregate multiple verified IBs, grouping them for validation and proposing their inclusion in the blockchain’s final ledger.

-4. **Pipelined processing**
-   The protocol uses a seven-stage endorsing pipeline (explained below) to process IBs, EBs, and votes in parallel—maximizing throughput and bandwidth efficiency.
+4. **Pipelined processing**<br /> The protocol uses a seven-stage endorsing pipeline (detailed below) to process IBs, EBs, and votes in parallel, maximizing network bandwidth and throughput.

-5. **Voting and certification**
-   Validators use stake-weighted BLS signatures to vote on EBs.
-This certifies both their correctness and data availability, allowing only compliant IBs to proceed.
+5. **Voting and certification**<br /> Validators vote on EBs using stake-weighted BLS signatures to certify their correctness and data availability, ensuring only compliant IBs (e.g., valid scripts) proceed.

-6. **Final inclusion in the blockchain**
-   Certified EBs are referenced by a certificate included in a ranking block (RB)—a Praos-style block minted roughly every 20 seconds.
-These RBs finalize transactions on-chain, preserving both efficiency and auditability.
+6. **Final inclusion in the blockchain**<br /> Certified EBs are referenced by a certificate included in a Ranking Block (RB)—a Praos-style block minted every ~20 seconds—finalizing IB transactions on the blockchain while maintaining a verifiable, efficient record.

 ## Leios architecture

 Leios uses a pipelined architecture to achieve high throughput.
 Each pipeline instance includes the following seven stages:

-### 1. Propose
+1. **Propose**:<br />

-- Validators propose IBs containing transaction data.
-- Proposals target frequent output (every 0.2–2 seconds).
+   - Validators concurrently generate and propose IBs with transaction data, kicking off the pipeline instance and targeting frequent output (e.g., every 0.2–2 seconds).
-- These IBs initiate the current pipeline instance.
+   - IBs proposed during this stage are the focus of the current pipeline instance.

-### 2. Deliver1
+2. **Deliver1**:<br />

-- IBs are disseminated across the network using a freshest-first strategy.
-- This ensures that honest nodes receive IBs within a bounded delay (e.g., Δₕᵈᵣ), even during adversarial message bursts.
+   - Time is allocated for proposed IBs to spread across the network using a freshest-first diffusion strategy, ensuring honest nodes receive them within a set delay (e.g., Δ_hdr) despite potential adversarial bursts.
+   - Duration is crucial for ensuring all honest nodes receive IBs before the next stage.

-### 3. Link
+3. **Link**:<br />

-- Validators create EBs that reference the proposed IBs.
+   - Validators create EBs that reference Propose-stage IBs, grouping and ordering them for validation and eventual blockchain inclusion.
-- EBs group and order IBs for validation and inclusion.
+   - EBs serve as containers for grouping and ordering IBs.

-### 4. Deliver2
+4. **Deliver2**:<br />

-- Additional time is allocated for any adversarial IBs to propagate.
+   - Time is allocated for any adversarial IBs referenced by EBs to disseminate, ensuring honest nodes have all data needed for fair voting and availability checks.
-- Ensures all honest nodes have the necessary data before voting.
+   - Ensures honest nodes have received all relevant IBs before casting votes.

-### 5. Vote1
+5. **Vote1**:<br />

-- Validators vote using stake-weighted BLS signatures on EBs from the link stage.
+   - Validators cast stake-weighted votes (via BLS signatures) for EBs from the Link stage, certifying them as Vote1-certified if enough votes confirm their IBs’ validity and availability.
-- EBs become vote1-certified once a threshold of signatures is reached.

-### 6. Endorse
+6. **Endorse**:<br />

-- New EBs reference vote1-certified EBs across pipeline instances.
-- This reinforces confirmation and supports high throughput.
+   - New EBs reference Vote1-certified EBs, linking across pipeline instances to reinforce IB confirmation and ensure high throughput by cross-referencing honest data.
+   - Strengthens overall confirmation of IBs.

-### 7. Vote2
+7. **Vote2**:<br />

-- Validators cast final votes on EBs from the endorse stage.
-- EBs are vote2-certified if they reference a majority of vote1-certified EBs and are ready for RB inclusion and ledger finality.
+   - Validators cast final votes for Endorse-stage EBs, certifying them as Vote2-certified if they reference a majority of Vote1-certified EBs, preparing them for RB inclusion and ledger finality.
+   - Must reference a majority of Vote1-certified EBs.

 ## Network resilience

-Leios addresses adversarial tactics with:
+Leios counters adversarial tactics with:

-- **Freshest-first diffusion**
-  Nodes prioritize receiving the most recent IBs and EBs based on VRF-based timestamps.
-This limits delays from adversarial bursts.
+- **Freshest-first diffusion**: Nodes prioritize downloading the newest IBs and EBs (via VRF-based timestamps), limiting delays from malicious message bursts.

-- **Equivocation proofs**
-  If a validator double-signs (e.g., sends conflicting EBs), honest nodes detect and broadcast proofs.
-This ensures only one valid block per slot is processed, preserving bandwidth.
+- **Equivocation proofs**: If a validator double-signs (e.g., sends conflicting EBs), honest nodes detect and propagate proofs, ensuring only one valid block per slot is processed, minimizing bandwidth waste.

 ## Integration with Ouroboros

-Leios enhances [Ouroboros Praos](https://iohk.io/en/research/library/papers/ouroboros-praos-an-adaptively-secure-version-of-ou/) by overlaying its Ranking Blocks (RBs) with high-throughput IB and EB processing:

-- RBs are minted every ~20 seconds and anchor ledger security.
-- The Leios pipeline enables continuous IB generation and certification without altering Praos' core settlement guarantees.
+- Leios enhances Ouroboros Praos by overlaying its Ranking Blocks (RBs) with high-throughput IB and EB processing.
+RBs, minted every ~20 seconds, anchor the ledger’s security, while Leios’ pipeline scales transaction capacity without altering Praos’ core settlement guarantees.

----

-By combining pipelined architecture with parallel processing and robust confirmation, Leios achieves near-optimal throughput (For example, up to (1−δ) of network capacity) while resisting adversarial strategies such as message flooding and equivocation.
+This pipelined architecture ensures continuous IB generation, parallel processing, and robust confirmation, enabling Leios to achieve near-optimal transaction throughput (e.g., (1-δ) of network capacity) while resisting adversarial tactics like message bursts and equivocations.